Code of Conduct

 Notification of Policy:

-Information regarding CCPT’s ADA policy is available to the public in our brochures, in all CCPT vehicles, in our Dispatch Office and by mail or email.
+Information regarding CCPT’s ADA policy is available to the public in our brochures, in all CCPT vehicles, in our Dispatch Office, by mail, or email.

 Complaint Process:

 Columbia County Public Transportation is committed to providing safe, reliable, and accessible transportation options for the community.
-Columbia County Public Transportation has established a Customer Complaint Policy and customers wishing to file a complaint and/or obtain a copy of the Customer Complaint Policy may contact Columbia County Public Transportation at (509-382-1647), or in person at Columbia County Public Transportation’s administration office located at 507 Cameron Street, Dayton, WA 99328.
-(RCW 46.07b)
+Columbia County Public Transportation has established a Customer Complaint Policy and customers wishing to file a complaint and/or obtain a COPY of the Customer Complaint Policy may contact Columbia County Public Transportation at (509-382-1647), in person at Columbia County Public Transportation’s administration office located at:

 Title VI Policy – Civil Rights Act of 1964: